lukereding/molly_arts/molly_arts_book_keeping.md

 ### making transcriptome annotations
  The transcriptome is just a list of sequences that are likely genes; we don't know the identites of the genes.
 For this, we have to do a series of BLASTs, blasting each sequence against know gene sequences and names our genes based on the results.
 The Swiss-Prot database contains a bunch of sequences that we can blast against (I think).
+Note that I'm transitioning here from using the walkthrough provided [here](https://wikis.utexas.edu/display/bioiteam/Introduction+to+RNA+Seq+Course+2015) to Misha's workflow, which can be found [here](https://github.com/z0on/annotatingTranscriptomes/blob/6751534ed87b0893242be97adfd00de1012a08a3/annotating%20trascriptome.txt)

 `echo "wget ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/complete/uniprot_sprot.fasta.gz" > get_prot`